LegiOnGH/LegiOnGH/README.md

 - 👋 Hi, I’m @LegiOnGH
-- 👀 I’m interested in Android Development
+- 👀 I’m interested in Game Development
-- 🌱 I’m currently learning HTML, Python, C++
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on nothing as of now

 <!---